darealzoko/Notys/README.md

 *How to fix*: Build from source or run directly from the main.py
 ### Minor Bugs
 - [x] **Scrolling Bar Visibility:** The scroll bar is not very visible nor usable
-- [ ] **Light/Dark theme quick button:** The button disappeared in the compiled Linux version 1.1.2.1, while still existing and working in manual non-compiled execution of the main python file and macOS compiled version.
+- [x] **Light/Dark theme quick button:** The button disappeared in the compiled Linux version 1.1.2.1, while still existing and working in manual non-compiled execution of the main python file and macOS compiled version. *as linux is no longer updated, i just mark it as complete*